daphne-eu/daphne/doc/DaphneDSL/Builtins.md

     The weight also determines the value type of the result.

     Moreover, optionally, the result shape in terms of the number of rows and columns can be specified.
-    If omited, it defaults to the smallest numbers required to accommodate all given `y`/`x`-coordinates, as expressed above.
+    If omitted, it defaults to the smallest numbers required to accommodate all given `y`/`x`-coordinates, as expressed above.
     If specified, the result can be either cropped or padded with zeros to the desired shape.
     If a value less than zero is provided as the number of rows/columns, the respective dimension will also be determined from the input data.